embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 That's it!

+#### For other build tools

+If we want to use another build tool than CRA, here are the steps:

-The other solution is to create a project using a frontend build tool like Angular CLI, then (TODO new command or we need to do it in another.
-Don't forget to add info about disabling pipeline with config/pipeline > `enabled: false`).
+Create a project using a frontend build tool like Angular CLI.
+Then, in another directory, execute `embark new your_projects_name`.

+Afterwards, we copy all the files and folders from the Embark project to the build tool's folder.
+The only tweak that you will need to do is go in `config/pipeline.js` and set `enabled: false`, so that Embark's pipeline is disabled.

+We can also go in `embark.json` and remove the `app` section (as well as Embark's source dir that you will not be using).

+Lastly, check out [the "Artifact generation directory" section above](#Artifact-generation-directory) to make sure your artifacts directory is set up correctly for you build tool.

+There you go, your project is ready.

+We know that these steps are a bit too much, so we are working on a new command that lets you initialize an Embark project from inside a build tool's directory.
+Keep an eye out for that.

 ## New Web3 plugin